All Episodes

 I'm confused.

-I wish he were still there.
+I wish she were still there.

 This is a great question.

-Because this is it's a perfect disinformation campaign.
+Because this is, it's a perfect disinformation campaign.

-They want you to think that any tax cut, and there isn't one.
+They want you to think that any tax cut, and there isn't one, he's even said here, keeping the Bush tax cuts.

 The Bush tax cuts happened seven years ago.